9 beach reads with purpose: A socially conscious book list

 By Stacey May Fowles

 We’re huge fans of breezy beach reads, but this year, we’re really excited by extremely readable books that also delve into social issues, such as LBGTQ+ rights, racism, food security and poverty.
-Read on for nine of the best beach reads for 2018—and suggestions on how you can put your new knowledge to good use by supporting organizations that focus on those same issues.
+Read on for nine great beach reads—and suggestions on how you can put your new knowledge to good use by supporting organizations that focus on those same issues.

 The read:Little Fish by Casey Plett